urosj/reflexive-organism-model/investigations/2025-11-Coherence.md

 Expansion is costly.
 The system must spend a visible portion of its reserve density $\rho_{\text{reserve}}$ to actuate the transition and supply the justification flux $\mathcal{J}_{AI}$ needed to stabilise the new structure.
 However, if the newborn mode crosses the critical threshold $\lambda>1$, it begins to reinforce itself in subsequent cycles.
 The assembly index $AI(t)$ increases by at least one irreversible step, and the organism’s reflective manifold deepens.

-This mode is favoured when the reserve buffer is comfortably positive and the expected net gain in assembly depth outweighs the energetic overhead.
+This mode is favored when the reserve buffer is comfortably positive and the expected net gain in assembly depth outweighs the energetic overhead.
 It corresponds to the organism “trying a new possibility”, betting that the new eigenmode will be viable enough to pay for its own creation.

 **Mode B: Internal Reconfiguration (deepening existing seeds).** When reserves are present but not abundant, the organism tends not to spawn new seeds but instead turns inward, applying its reflexive operator to *compress and reorganize the structures it already holds*.
 Rather than expanding $\mathcal{G}$, it searches for a more efficient basis of eigenmodes within the existing graph.

 In this mode, no new assembly steps are taken, so $AI(t)$ stays flat.
 But the reuse efficiency and alignment of existing seeds improves.
 The eigenvalues $\lambda_i$ associated with established modes can drift upward as the system finds lower-dissipation pathways through familiar regions of state space.

 This mode has a moderate energetic cost, most of it internal rearrangement rather than material expenditure.
-It is favoured when reserves are uncertain or when the cost of generating new structure would exceed the likely benefit.
+It is favored when reserves are uncertain or when the cost of generating new structure would exceed the likely benefit.
 The organism chooses to refine its own geometry rather than extend it.

 **Mode C: Maintenance / Coherence Preservation.** When reserves are depleted or highly volatile, the organism naturally shifts into a conserving regime.
 It reduces the consumption of $\rho_{\text{reserve}}$, allows the justification flux $\mathcal{J}$ to settle into a minimal-energy attractor, and uses what little surplus remains to support experience-driven refinement rather than structural growth.